SysKitTeam/docs-point/installation-and-configuration/enable-role-based-access.md

 # Enable Role-Based Access

-After the installation and configuration of **SysKit Point**, depending on the selected subscription plan, you can allow your Office 365 users to access **SysKit Point** web-app.
+After the installation and configuration of **SysKit Point**, depending on the selected subscription plan, you can allow your Microsoft 365 users to access **SysKit Point** web-app.

 {% hint style="warning" %}
 **Please note!**